kamrun111/ai-personalized-learning-review/README.md

 ## 🔍 What the Paper Covers

-The paper is structured around an introduction to AI's role in personalized education, a review of two key studies in the field, and an original analysis of open research gaps.
+The paper opens with an intro to AI's role in personalized education, reviews two major studies in the field, then moves into original analysis of the gaps still left unaddressed.

 | | |
 |---|---|